NYCPlanning/labs-geosearch-docker/README.md

-  elastic    indices                show all elasticsearch indices import     nycpad                 (re)import NYC PAD data normalize  nycpad                 (re)download nycpad data, normalize, and save; version can optionally be specified
+  elastic    indices                show all elasticsearch indices import     nycpad                 (re)import NYC PAD data normalize  nycpad                 (re)download nycpad data, normalize, and save; version can optionally be specified terraform  plan               this is a dry run without actually creating a server in digitalocean terraform  apply              actually applying terraform configurations terraform  destroy            destroy the server/service that was just created as a clean up step terraform  ssh                ssh into the newly created digitalocean droplet
 ```

 This is essentially a subset of commands/actions provided by the original tool, with a few operations added to manage PAD data

 ## Running Pelias Services

 1. __Install CLI tool__

     See above